- Published on

 git rebase -X theirs [branch-name]

-option to keep the changes from the branch being merged.
+How this would work is, when you have a merge conflict, you can use the ours option to keep the changes from the current branch, and the theirs option to keep the changes from the branch being merged.
 Its one of those time saving commands, where you don't have to manually resolve the conflicts.

 Note: The

-options are used to resolve the conflicts in favor of the current branch or the branch being merged.
+oursandtheirsoptions are used to resolve the conflicts in favor of the current branch or the branch being merged.
 So use them wisely.

 Conclusion